 How do I use the BackWPup Restore feature?

 The BackWPup restore feature allows the simple restore of your WordPress backup in only a few steps.
-The restore functionality is only integrated into the BackWPup PRO version of our backup plugin.
-In this documentation we explain how you restore your WordPress backup with the BackWPup restore feature.
+In this documentation, we explain how you restore your WordPress backup with the BackWPup restore feature.

 Attention: Only backups made with BackWPup are restorable with the BackWPup restore feature.

-Attention: Take care of the backup that you upload.
+Attention: Take care of the backup that you restore.
 The one you restore is going to overwrite your website.
 So, check out whether you uploaded the correct backup.

-2. When you uploaded the backup archive successfully, you need to decide between these two possibilities:
+- When backup archive is successfully uploaded, you need to decide between these two possibilities:

 Now you can choose whether you want to make a database restore or a full restore.
 When you decide to make a database restore, you are only going to restore the database dump.
 In case you decide to make a full restore, you are going to restore the whole installation with all files.
 In this documentaion we are going to make a full restore.

-3. Next, you need to find out and indicate some database settings so that a working connection to your database can be build up.
+- Next, you need to find out and indicate some database settings so that a working connection to your database can be built up.

 Restore a backup directly